-Then gave everything a stir and let it sit for 15 minutes so that the enzymes had time to do their thing and break down the starches.
+Then stir everything and let it sit for 15 minutes so the enzymes have time to do their thing and break down the starches.

-After 15 minutes, gave them one more stir and then strained the oats through a sieve over the sink and gave them a good rinse to remove any residual starch.
+After 15 minutes, give them one more stir, strain the oats through a sieve over the sink, and give them a good rinse to remove any residual starch.

 Then add a splash of vanilla extract and one tablespoon of maple syrup, and blend again for 20 to 30 seconds.

-After it’s blended, strain the oat milk through a nut milk bag.
+After blending, strain the oat milk through a nut milk bag.